ChrisH2727/Milestone-3/README.md

 This permits the user to use the applications search facility to search for the source to be **Requested**, **Updated** or **Deleted**.

--  Open the IDE terminal window and enter the following commands:
+-  Open the development environment terminal window and enter the following commands:

     - **python3 app.py** *to run the application*